semgrep/semgrep-docs/docs/semgrep-code/java.md

 Strong typing in Java, combined with its compile-time and runtime checks, reduces the likelihood that an integer or Boolean input will be exploited to perform injection-style attacks.
 Semgrep Pro can reduce false positives by leveraging these checks.

-The Semgrep OSS Engine matches based on patterns, which can result in false positives (FPs), but only proprietary Semgrep can detect Boolean and integer values and mark these as untainted, or safe, eliminating FPs.
+Semgrep Community Edition (CE) matches based on patterns, which can result in false positives (FPs), but only proprietary Semgrep can detect Boolean and integer values and mark these as untainted, or safe, eliminating FPs.

 ### Example: `int-bool-untainted`